munificent/game-programming-patterns/book/command.markdown

 <aside name="null">

-Notice how we don't check for `null` here?
+Notice how we don't check for `NULL` here?
 This assumes each button will have *some* command wired up to it.

-If we want to support buttons that do nothing without having to explicitly check for `null`, we can define a command class whose `execute()` method does nothing.
+If we want to support buttons that do nothing without having to explicitly check for `NULL`, we can define a command class whose `execute()` method does nothing.
-Then, instead of setting a button handler to `null`, we point it to that object.
+Then, instead of setting a button handler to `NULL`, we point it to that object.
 This is a pattern called [Null Object](http://en.wikipedia.org/wiki/Null_Object_pattern).